YasinsSE/AI-Glasses/README.md

 The system consists of three tightly coupled components:

 ### Hardware Layer
-- RGB-D camera for spatial and visual perception
+- RGB camera for spatial and visual perception
 - IMU for motion and orientation estimation
 - GPS for location awareness
 - Microphone and speaker for audio interaction